CondAugFed/CondAugFed/README.md

 # Conditional Data Augmentation for Federated Learning with Non-IID data

-This is an official pytorch implementation for "Conditoinal Data Augmentation for Federated Learning with Non-IID data" that is submitted to ICML 2022.
+This is an official pytorch implementation for "Conditoinal Data Augmentation for Federated Learning with Non-IID data" that is submitted to NeurIPS 2022.

 ## Requirements
 To install requirements: